 Eight Ways To Hide Scars And Blemishes On Your Skin

-This article primarily addresses scarring caused by drug addiction.
-However, you can apply the methods we outline for any scar, including acne scars or scars caused by wounds and accidents.
+This article is for you if you want to hide your scars or blemishes.
+We focus primarily on scarring caused by drug addiction, but you can apply the methods we outline to any imperfection, including those caused by acne, wounds, or accidents.

 - 1: Use Medicated Creams Or Gels